-This paper tries to infer the passenger demand within a station from an anonymous dataset, MD.
-The MD dataset records the mobility of mobile phone users based on signal towers, with each tower controlling a particular area.
-By analyzing the data from the towers that cover the railway station area, it is able to derive information about the mobility of both passengers and regular workers during the day \cite{RN119}.
-However, the precision of MD is limited due to the data being captured in a grid network by passby signaling towers.
-Additionally, for personal information security, all individual-related mobility and information are protected by the signaling company, namely Smart Step Digital Technoloy Co., Ltd. Filtering and grouping actions can be performed on the database platform to obtain statistical data without any personal details.
-This ensures that the privacy of individual users is maintained while still allowing researchers to extract useful information for their studies.
+This paper infers the in-station demand from an anonymized mobile dataset, which captures the mobile phone users' mobility using signal towers.
+Each tower oversees a specific area.
+By analyzing the data from towers that cover the railway station area, it is able to derive information about the mobility of mobile users during the day \citep{RN119}.
+However, the precision of MD is limited due to the data being captured in a grid network.
+Additionally, for personal information security, all individual-related mobility and information are protected by the signaling company.
+Filtering and grouping actions can be performed on the database platform to obtain statistical data without any personal details.

-The data items related to our research include entering time, leaving time, leaving mode, next stop, visiting frequency to this station, and quantity of users.
+The data items related to our research include entering time, leaving time, leaving mode, next stop, localization, visiting frequency to this station, and user quantity.
 A detailed description of these items is provided in Table \ref{Tab-data}.
-In the table, entering time, leaving time, and next stop are natural data in the database, while leaving mode, localization, visiting frequency, and user quantity are processed and provided by the signaling company, which has a global vision of database.
-Leaving mode is inferred based on the user's speed, trajectory, and infrastructure network to distinguish between the roadway, railway, metro, and air line.
-Localization is inferred based on the user's residential place and appearance times to determine whether they are residents of the city.
-Visiting frequency is calculated by summing up the number of times a user has visited a station in a month, and it is categorized as high, medium or low.
-User quantity is a weighted sum to infer the actual number of users from one signaling company's data.
+In the table, entering time, leaving time, and next stop are recorded by the signal tower, while leaving mode, localization, visiting frequency, and user quantity are processed and provided by the mobile company, which has sufficient data to identify such features.
+Methodologically, leaving mode is inferred by mapping users' speed and trajectory to the infrastructure networks to distinguish between the roadway, railway, metro, and airline.
+Localization is inferred based on the users' residential area and appearance times to determine whether they are residents of the city.
+Visiting frequency is calculated by summing up the number of times a user has visited the station in a month, and it is categorized as high, medium or low.
+User quantity is a weighted sum to infer the total number of users from one mobile company's data.